Galaksija (computer): Design

 To simplify "do-it-yourself" building and reduce cost, the printed circuit board was designed as single-layer (one-side) board.
-This resulted in a relatively complicated design requiring many components-side connections to be made using wires.
+This resulted in a relatively complicated design requiring many component-side connections to be made using wire links.

 Galaksija's case was not pre-built.
 Instead, the guide suggested it to be built out of the printed circuit board material (such as Pertinax) also used for the mainboard.
 Thus, the top, sides and reinforcements were soldered together to form the "lid".
 Acrylic glass was recommended for the underside.
 The guide included instructions on cleaning, painting and even decorating the assembled case.
 The name "GALAKSIJA" and decorative border were to be added using Letraset transfer letter sheets after the first (white) coat of paint but before the second coat of final colour.
 After the paint dried, transferred decorations were supposed to be scratched off, exposing underlying white paint.

 The keyboard is laid out such that keys have their own memory-mapped addresses that, in most cases, follow the same order as ASCII code of the letter on the key.
-This saved the ROM space by reducing lookup tables but significantly increased the complexity of single-layer keyboard PCB such that it alone required 35 jumpers.
+This saved the ROM space by reducing lookup tables but significantly increased the complexity of single-layer keyboard PCB such that it alone required 35 wire links.